achimdehnert/Agentic-Workflow-Patterns/src/patterns/semantic_router/README.md

 ## Overview

-The **Semantic Routing** pattern implements an agentic workflow for intelligently routing user queries to specialized agents based on semantic intent.
-This pattern uses a coordinator-delegate architecture where a main TravelPlannerAgent determines the user's intent and routes requests to specialized sub-agents for specific travel-related tasks like flight booking, hotel searches, and car rentals.
+The **Semantic Routing** pattern implements an intelligent workflow for directing user queries to specialized agents based on intent analysis.
+At its core, this pattern employs a coordinator-delegate architecture, where a primary TravelPlannerAgent acts as the central orchestrator.

-The pattern leverages language models for intent detection and query processing, ensuring that each request is handled by the most appropriate specialized agent.
+The key idea lies in how the coordinator leverages LLMs (Gemini Pro as per this example) to derive user intent and make precise routing decisions.
+Rather than activating multiple sub-agents, the coordinator selects and fires only the most appropriate specialized agent for each task.
+In the travel domain, these specialized agents handle specific functions like flight booking, hotel searches, and car rentals.

+The routing agent performs two crucial functions: First, it conducts intent classification to determine the nature of the user's request.
+Then, after the selected sub-agent completes its task, the routing agent consolidates the output into a coherent final response.
+Both the coordinator and the specialized sub-agents are powered by Gemini Pro, ensuring consistent natural language understanding and generation throughout the workflow.

+This architecture ensures that each user request is handled with precision by the most qualified specialized agent, creating an efficient and focused processing pipeline.
+Instead of engaging multiple agents simultaneously, the system maintains simplicity and efficiency by activating only the most relevant agent for each specific task.

 <p align="center">
     <img src="../../../img/framework/semantic_router.png" alt="Semantic Router" width="1000"/>